 The wastewater delivered by the sewer mains is first rid of coarse mineral matter, such as gravel and grit, in the gravel trap.
 Six screw pumps lift the wastewater up to plant level, so it can flow through the plant driven by gravity alone.
 In the screening chamber, fine bar screens filter out the floating and suspended particles.
 These screenings are dewatered and transported off in closed containers for disposal.
 Fine-grained solid particles, sand and ashes are left to settle in the downstream sand trap.
 The last stage of mechanical cleaning takes place in the primary clarifiers or sedimentation tanks, into which the wastewater flows through the connecting channels.
 The reduced flow rate allows suspended particles remaining in the wastewater to settle to the bottom of the tanks as primary sludge.
 This sludge is forced into sludge troughs by means of scrapers and pumped into the thickening tanks.
 Up to 30 percent of the pollutant load is eliminated from the wastewater by mechanical cleaning.

 The following biological cleaning process is modelled on the biological self-cleaning capacity of natural bodies of water.
 In the aeration tanks, microorganisms, which are also referred to as “activated sludge”, break down the dissolved, mostly organic pollutants.
-The oxygen needed for the degradation process is blown in by centrifugal aerators.
+The oxygen needed for the degradation process is blown in by disk-aerators.
 Phosphate precipitation is achieved by dosing iron(III)sulphate into the aeration tanks.
 In the intermediate clarifiers, the activated sludge is separated from the precleaned effluents.
 Microorganisms settle down along with the pollutants they take up as activated sludge.
 A portion of the sludge (return sludge) is recirculated into the aeration tanks to accelerate microbial growth and keep the degradation process on track.
 Excess sludge is pumped into the consolidation tanks.
 From the intermediate clarifiers, the wastewater flows over dentated sills into a channel that leads to the second biological cleaning stage.

 In the years between 2000 and 2005, Vienna’s main wastewater treatment plant was substantially enlarged.
 The upgrade consisted in two additional biological cleaning stages for nitrogen removal (nitrification and denitrification).
 Thanks to the new cutting-edge technology, the plant’s cleaning efficiency has been significantly improved and vitally helps to protect Vienna’s environment.